-All drop-off sites and RLVP sites will receive an in-person, on-site training regarding site guidelines and are provided a training binder that is reviewed during the training.
+All drop-off sites and RLVP (recurring large volume pickup) sites will receive a training regarding site guidelines and are provided a training binder that is reviewed during the training.
 The binder includes the site guidelines and a training log to be signed by all employees at the site who handle paint for the program.
 Examples of current training topics include: